hyunwoongko/stop-sequencer/README.md

-# stop_sequence
+# stop sequencer
-Implementation of Stop Sequence tokens for Huggingface Transformers
+Implementation of stop sequence tokens for Huggingface Transformers